HumanSignal/label-studio/docs/source/templates/html_document.md

 ---
-title: HTML Documents NER
+title: HyperText Documents NER
 type: templates
-order: 205
+order: 302
 is_new: t
 ---